 According to Buddhist sutras, Lord Buddha in his previous life was born as Prince Mahasattva, youngest son of King Maharatha.
 One day himself and his two elder brothers were passing through the forest while hunting.
 They found a tigress with her cubs.
 She and her cubs could hardly move as they were weak from starvation.
 He was scrutinized by their pitiable situation.
 So, before he could reach his destination far away from the forest, the kind Prince Mahasattva went back to the tigres and offered them his flesh and blood to save them.
 Later, his two brothers returned back to the same place, but they saw only his bones and hairs.
 In his honor, the King and Queen buried a small casket covered with seven kinds of jewels in which they laid his bones and built a stupa over the place which became very popular among the Buddhist and Hindu people.
 The whole area is covered with sacred flags on the top of a small hill.

-Namo Buddha tour is beautiful, quiet and pure place.
+Namo Buddha tour is the beautiful, quiet and pure place.
 The environment is clean with fresh, cool and healthy natural air, which makes it the right place for meditation and practice.
-You can view beautiful sunrise and sunset from the hill.
+You can see the beautiful sunrise and sunset view from the hill.
 You can also visit famous Thrangu Tashi Yangtse Monastery where is more than 250 monks reside today.
 In spite of being close to the capital, this area still has typical Nepali rural and lifestyle.